-Localisation reveals important information about FRBs and their hosts, and gives us clues about their progenitors.
-Some progentior models for FRB~20121102A include a young neutron star in a compact supernova remnant or a neutron star near the accretion torus of a black hole \citep[][]{2017Natur.541...58C,2018Natur.553..182M,2018ApJ...854L..21Z}.
+Localisation reveals important information about FRBs and their hosts, and gives us clues about their progenitors {and immediate environments.} Some progenitor models for FRB~20121102A include a young neutron star in a compact supernova remnant or a neutron star near the accretion torus of a black hole \citep[][]{2017Natur.541...58C,2018Natur.553..182M,2018ApJ...854L..21Z}.
 The localisation of the repeating FRB~20200120E \citep{2022Natur.602..585K} to a globular cluster in the M81 galactic system {requires an unusual} magnetar progenitor model for FRBs as globular clusters consist of older stars, not the young population expected for magnetars.
-If we can determine the position of an FRB {progenitor}, we can also determine if the FRB passed through the halo of an intervening galaxy.
-One such event has already occurred, and \citet{2019Sci...366..231P} used the FRB to constrain the halo gas density, magnetisation and turbulence of the intervening galaxy. \citet{2020Natur.581..391M} demonstrated that a large sample of arcsecond-localised FRBs can be used to directly measure the baryons in the Universe.
+If we can determine the position of an FRB {progenitor}, we can also determine if the FRB passed through the halo of an intervening galaxy. \citet{2019Sci...366..231P} used {one such event} FRB to constrain the halo gas density, magnetisation and turbulence of the intervening galaxy. \citet{2020Natur.581..391M} demonstrated that a large sample of arcsecond-localised FRBs can be used to directly measure the baryons in the Universe.

 MeerKAT \citep{2018ApJ...856..180C} is an interferometer in the Karoo region of South Africa.
-It consists of 64$\times$13.5\,m dishes and has baselines up to 8\,km, resulting in a field of view (FoV) of $\sim$1\,square\,degree and resolution of better than $\sim5\arcsec$ at 1400\,MHz.
-MeerKAT currently has two receivers installed, the L-band receiver (856-1712\,MHz) and the UHF receiver (580-1015\,MHz) and can observe in modes with 1024, 4096, or 32,000 channels.
+It consists of 64$\times$13.5\ m dishes and has baselines up to 8\ km, resulting in a field of view (FoV) of $\sim$1\ square\ degree and resolution of better than $\sim5\arcsec$ at 1400\ MHz.
+MeerKAT currently has two receivers installed, the L-band receiver (856-1712\ MHz) and the UHF receiver (580-1015\ MHz) and can observe in modes with 1024, 4096, or 32,000 channels.